Skip to Content Top

 Other legal documents that are very important to have in place include:

-• Durable power of attorney – this document allows you to appoint an agent to act on your behalf regarding business transactions, buying or selling property, paying taxes and the like.
+• Durable power of attorney – this document allows you to appoint an agent to act on your behalf regarding business transactions, buying or selling property, paying taxes, and the like.
 This document may take effect immediately or upon your disability or incapacity.
-It may become necessary to sell assets to pay for your medical bills, for one thing, and without a POA your family would have to have a guardian appointed.
-This would cost thousands of dollars in legal fees, and most likely damage family relationships.
-Sometimes people will also have a POA prepared which is effective for a temporary period of time, for instance, while they are out of the country.
+It may become necessary to sell assets to pay for your medical bills, for one thing, and without a POA, your family would have to have a guardian appointed.
+This would cost thousands of dollars in legal fees and most likely damage family relationships.
+Sometimes people will also have a POA prepared which is effective for a temporary period, for instance, while they are out of the country.
 This document terminates upon your death, and the agent in your durable power of attorney is not to be confused with the executor of your will.

 • Advanced directive – also known as a “living will” or “healthcare directive,” this document lets physicians know what your wishes are regarding life support.